krathalan/apparmor-profiles/profiles/README.md

 - [youtube-dl ⚠️](#youtube-dl)

 ## Notes about each profile
-### codium
+### code
+This profile will work with both the `code` repo package and the `vscodium-bin` AUR package.

 This profile assumes you only want to edit files in the base `~` directory (for files like `~/.bashrc`), `~/.config/`, `~/{D,d}ocuments/`, and `~/{G,g}it/`.

 This profile is only allowed to open an AppArmor-confined Firefox when opening a URL.

-You will need to add local changes if your VSCodium configuration files are somewhere other than `~/.config/VSCodium/` and `~/.vscode-oss`, or if you use extensions which require files outside of the profile.
+You will need to add local changes if your VSCodium configuration files are somewhere other than `~/.config/VSCodium/`, `~/.config/Code - OSS`, and `~/.vscode-oss`, or if you use extensions which require files outside of the profile.

 ### evince
 This profile assumes you only want to view documents in `~/{D,d}ocuments/` and `~/{D,d}ownloads/`.
 If you do not, add local changes.
 Evince does not need access to your whole home directory.